Everyone agrees on one thing about the Methodists and the mill girl: On December 21, 1832, Sarah Cornell was found dead.

 To those who sided with Sarah, the murder resulted from the country handing the spiritual and moral reins of power to Methodists.
 To those who sided with Ephraim, Sarah’s death resulted from young girls leaving the family to work in the mills seeking freedom and advancement.

 In 1832, the upheaval of the Industrial Revolution tore through Fall River.
 From 1820 to 1830, the population of the town boomed by 160 percent to more than 4000.
 Investors in Fall River — and all around New England – raced to build and staff factories to churn out cloth.

 New England rushed headlong into its heyday as the fabrics maker for the world.
 The technology for weaving cloth on a massive scale had been expropriated from Europe.
 Favorable tariffs and exchange rates protected the nascent industry.
 The region also had an underemployed, overgrowing farm population.

 Hundreds of thousands of girls would be swept up in the manufacturing boom over the coming century.
 The life of a mill girl in the early 1800s offered the freedom to explore the world and pursue education, camaraderie and a livable wage.

 The tension between those who thought girls belonged at home and the advocates of millwork was a constant undercurrent in New England at the time.
 Critics of the mills emphasized the sometimes on-again off-again nature of the work and the dangers of the cities.

-While the Industrial Revolution transformed New England attitudes about work, long-held religious beliefs were being challenged as well.
+While the Industrial Revolution transformed New England attitudes about work, long-held religious beliefs were challenged as well.
 The Methodist movement was steamrolling the established religious traditions of the country and causing a tremendous stir.
-Somewhat more progressive in their attitudes toward slavery and women in the church, the Methodists reached out to include the working poor in their churches.
-The church’s message was that salvation was there for the asking, no matter your background or sins.
+Somewhat more progressive in their attitudes toward slavery and women in the church, the Methodists reached out to include the working poor.
+The church preached that salvation was there for the asking, no matter your background or sins.